 4. Sprinkle bleach in their Hiding Places

-If you have already identified several mice hiding places, you can sprinkle bleach solutions to drive them out.
+If you have identified several mice hiding places, you can sprinkle bleach solutions to drive them out.
 If not, sprinkle baking soda on the floor before sleeping.
-You are likely to find paw prints that will direct you to their hideouts.
+You will likely find paw prints that will direct you to their hideouts.
 The foul-smelling bleach will compel them to leave the hideout in search of a hideout that has fresh air.

 Alternatively, you can find, seal and sprinkle bleach in the mice entry points to avoid more mice from entering your home.
 Inspect the cabinets, closet doors, and the outdoors to identify all the entry points.

-Mice get through holes as small as a quarter-inch, hence ensuring the holes are completely sealed.
+Mice get through holes as small as a quarter-inch; hence ensuring the holes are completely sealed will stop further infestations.

 After sealing these entry points, you can go ahead and sprinkle bleach solution to effectively repel them.